Moving From Being a Soul to Being a Spirit

 The soul recognizes that the spiritual qualities and experiences are not hers; they are God’s qualities, and are bestowed upon her, and just as easily can be taken away.
 She recognizes that even her very substance, her very existence, is a gift from God.
 She is nothing, possesses nothing, and can do nothing.
 This is the dark night of spirit, which is an actual experiential condition, and not only an insight or understanding.
 As the soul recognizes her truth—that as an individual soul she possesses nothing—she begins to experience the true condition of being an individual soul.
 And this is the condition of being totally empty, totally poor, totally incapable, totally lacking.
 This is the state of poor in spirit, traditionally referred to as mystical poverty.
 To be completely poor is to recognize our true condition as individuals, which is that nothing we have or experience or accomplish is actually ours.
 It all belongs to the ultimate spiritual truth, the absolute ground of reality.
 We then experience a phenomenological emptiness, a voidness of all qualities, of everything, including being and existence.
 When this condition prevails, it becomes possible for the source of all manifestation to reveal itself in this voidness.
 This is a subtle point.
 When we recognize our inherent poverty, our sense of self is completely denuded, which makes it possible for the essence of divinity to manifest.

-To be Poor in Spirit Means to be Completely Nonattached
+To Be Poor in Spirit Means to Be Completely Nonattached

 Since we are looking at this situation from our Western perspective, rather than viewing it from the perspective of nonattachment, we see it in terms of poverty.
 The notion of poverty, as we discussed earlier, is part of the Western spiritual tradition.
 Poverty is the Western counterpart of nonattachment.
 However, nonattachment is not identical to poverty.
 To be poor in spirit means to be completely nonattached, but the sense of poverty is a different flavor of experience from that of nonattachment.
 Nonattachment means we have reached a place of realization of true nature or spirit, and we experience ourselves as the spirit, which is inherently nonattached.
 In the Western traditions, the question is looked at from the perspective of soul, not spirit, where soul is the individual total consciousness through which experience happens.
 It is useful here to recognize the distinction between soul and spirit.
 Poverty means the soul has learned to recognize that everything she experiences, everything she has, is not hers.
 All experience is a gift from true nature, from the source of all manifestation.
 In monotheistic language, the soul recognizes that whatever richness she experiences, whether material or spiritual, comes from God, a gift and grace from him.
 She owns nothing because there is only one owner.
 Even her actions and accomplishments are not hers, for without the capacities and qualities that God gives her, she won’t be able to do anything.